Louisiana Purchase Exposition: Buildings

 The huge bird cage at the Saint Louis Zoological Park, dates to the fair.
 A Jain temple carved out of teak stood within the Indian Pavilion near the Ferris Wheel.
 It was dismantled after the exhibition and was reconstructed in Las Vegas at the Castaways hotel.
 It has recently been reassembled and is now on display at the Jain Center of Southern California at Los Angeles.
 Birmingham, Alabama's iconic cast iron Vulcan statue was first exhibited at the Fair in the Palace of Mines and Metallurgy.
 Additionally, a plaster reproduction of Alma Mater at Columbia University by Daniel Chester French was displayed at the Grand Sculpture Court of the exhibition.

 The Missouri State building was the largest of the state buildings, as Missouri was the host state.
 Though it had sections with marble floors and heating and air conditioning, it was planned to be a temporary structure.
 However, it burned the night of November 18–19, just eleven days before the Fair was to end.
-Most of the interior was destroyed, but some contents were rescued without damage, including some furniture and much of the contents of the fair's Model Library.
-Since the fair was almost over, the building was not rebuilt.
-After the fair, the current World's Fair Pavilion in Forest Park was built on the site of the Missouri building with profits from the fair in 1909–10.
+Most interior contents were destroyed, but furniture and much of the Model Library were undamaged.
+The fair being almost over, the building was not rebuilt.
+In 1909–10, the current World's Fair Pavilion in Forest Park was built on the site of the Missouri building with profits from the fair.

 Festival Hall, designed by Cass Gilbert and used for large-scale musical pageants, contained the largest organ in the world at the time, built by the Los Angeles Art Organ Company (which went bankrupt as a result).
 The great organ was debuted by the fair's official organist, Charles Henry Galloway.
 Though the opening concert was scheduled for the first day of the fair, complications related to its construction resulted in the opening concert being postponed until June 9.
 After the fair, the organ was placed into storage, and eventually purchased by John Wanamaker for his new Wanamaker's store in Philadelphia where it was tripled in size and became known as the Wanamaker Organ.
 The famous Bronze Eagle in the Wanamaker Store also came from the Fair.
 It features hundreds of hand-forged bronze feathers and was the centerpiece of one of the many German exhibits.
 Wanamaker's became a Lord & Taylor store and more recently, a Macy's store.